Do you know where you are really domiciled?

 Non-Domicile

-Non-domicile (non-dom), is a British tax status that dates back to colonial times.
-The current domicile rules have been part of the UK tax system since 1914.
-Non-dom status remains an important feature of the UK’s international tax system.
-Non-domiciled UK residents or ‘non-doms’, as they are popularly known, are individuals who live in the UK but claim tax on their permanent place of residence abroad.
+Non-domicile (non-dom) is a British tax status that dates back to colonial times.
+The domicile rules have been part of the UK tax system since 1914.

-A person who is registered as non-domiciled with HM Revenue and Customs is tax resident in the UK but does not have to pay UK tax on income and capital gains earned overseas – including on company stocks or cash made from selling a second home – unless they bring their money into the UK or deposit it into a UK bank account.
+The old non-domicile rules meant a person who is registered as non-domiciled with HM Revenue and Customs but is tax resident in the UK does not have to pay UK tax on income and capital gains earned overseas – including on company stocks or cash made from selling a second home – unless they bring their money into the UK or deposit it into a UK bank account.

-However, it’s important to note that Non-doms still have to pay tax on money earned within the UK.
-Non-doms have to specifically apply for a tax exemption on foreign income meaning it is not an automatic designation for foreign-born residents or non-citizens.
+However, non-doms still have to pay taxes on money earned within the UK.
+Non-doms had to specifically apply for a tax exemption on foreign income.

-If an individual is a UK resident but has a non-dom status, they can choose to be taxed on either the arising or remittance basis.
+If an individual was a UK resident but had a non-dom status, they could choose to be taxed on either the arising or remittance basis.
+Which worked like this:

 • Arising basis – income is taxed in the year in which it arises or is received.
 It makes no difference whether such income is brought back to the UK or kept overseas (i.e. taxable on worldwide income and gains).